duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

  2. Load the extension in Chrome from the `build/chrome/dev` directory [Getting Started: Building a Chrome Extension - Google Chrome](https://developer.chrome.com/extensions/getstarted#unpacked)

-- Chrome MV3 (Work in progress, not working yet.)
- 1. Run `npm run dev-chrome-mv3`
- 2. Load the extension in Chrome from the `build/chrome-mv3/dev` directory

 Note: Development builds of the extension have a few differences from the release builds and are more convenient to use during development:
  - The background page/ServiceWorker has an `dbg` Object that provides access to some of the extension's internal configuration and other state.
  - Click to Load placeholders are created with an open shadowRoot, instead of a closed shadowRoot.
 This allows the integration tests to click the placeholder's buttons reliably.